-If you’re thinking of taking a job in Ottawa or possibly coming here for school, you’re probably wondering what it’s like.
+If you’re thinking of moving to Ottawa, Ontario, to take a job or come here for school, you’re probably wondering what it’s like.

-Like any city, it has its ups and downs.
-But these will depend on your age, your lifestyle and other factors: one person’s “pro” can sometimes be someone else’s “con”.
+When moving to any new city, you discover some ups and downs.
+But these will depend on your age, your lifestyle and other factors; one person’s “pro” can sometimes be someone else’s “con.”

-If you’re looking for a place that has a blend of city living and small town appeal, Ottawa has a lot to offer.
+If you’re looking for a place that has a blend of city living and small-town appeal, the great city of Ottawa has a lot to offer.

 1. Economically Stable

 2. Lots of Green Space and Bike Paths

 Ottawa has one of the highest percentages of parks to residents in Canada.
-They’re scattered around the city with most neighbourhoods being in walking distance of at least a small park with a place for kids to play.
-There are also dozens of larger parks with green spaces, like Gatineau Park—the perfect place to enjoy stunning nature, a picnic lunch and a game of frisbee.
+They’re scattered around the city, with most neighbourhoods situated within walking distance of a park with a place for kids to play.
+Also, the city offers dozens of larger parks with green spaces, like Gatineau Park—the perfect place to enjoy stunning nature, a picnic lunch and a game of frisbee.

-There’s lots to choose from for people who like to get their exercise outside.
+There’s lots to choose from for people who like outdoor activities and prefer to get their exercise outside.
 Ottawa has many scenic bike paths, especially along our rivers.
 In the winter, there’s the canal, of course.
 If you’re in the mood for a longer hike or ski, the Gatineau Hills are 10 minutes away in Québec.

 3. Lots of Great Museums

-As Canada’s capital, we get the benefit of playing host to the nation’s major artifact collections.
-There’s the Museum of Nature in the recently refurbished Victoria and Albert building, the Canadian Museum of War on Lebreton Flats.
-The Canadian Science and Technology Museum is being rebuilt, however, and will be better than ever when it reopens in fall 2017.
-The Canadian Aviation and Space Museum and the Diefenbunker, a piece of cold war history preserved in its original state.
-Right across the river in Gatineau is the Canadian Museum of History, with attractions like its IMAX theatre.
-You can find even more attractions in this list.
+As Canada’s capital, we benefit from of playing host to the nation’s major artifact collections.
+There’s the Canadian Museum of Nature in the recently refurbished Victoria and Albert building, the Canadian War Museum on Lebreton Flats and the newly rebuilt Canada Science and Technology Museum.
+We also have the Canadian Aviation and Space Museum and the Diefenbunker, a piece of cold war history preserved in its original state.
+Right across the Ottawa River in Gatineau is the Canadian Museum of History, which offers a fabulous view of the parliament buildings and has amazing attractions like an IMAX theatre.

 4. Lower Crime Rate